govau/GAlileo/README.md

 # gov.au Observatory
-To quantify interactions with government services, creating insights that support and empower prodcut teams to deliver positive user outcomes
+To quantify interactions with government services, creating insights that support and empower product teams to deliver positive user outcomes

 # Contents
 * [About gov.au Observatory](#about-gov.au-observatory)